May 26, 1956: The Day Althea Gibson became the first black player to win a Grand Slam

 What happened on this day

 On this day, May 26, 1956, at Roland Garros, Althea Gibson became the first black athlete to triumph in a Grand Slam tournament.
 More than just a milestone, Gibson’s victory represented a new possibility: instantly she was a symbol of an African American woman’s ability to rise above racism and prejudice.
-She became—and still is—a beacon of hope for equality in society and in sport.
+She became —and still is — a beacon of hope for equality in society and in sport.
 Gibson had to face outright discrimination before she was even permitted to compete in major tennis events.
 Her success marked a big step in favor of desegregation in tennis.
 It was also the first of a total of five Grand Slam crowns earned by the first African American tennis star in only three years’ time.

 Young Althea quickly learned to excel at this game and became the New York paddle champion in 1939, at the age of 12.
-Thanks to a collection made by her neighbors, she had the opportunity to become a member and take lessons at the Harlem Cosmopolitan Tennis Club, a club for African American players.
+Thanks to a collection made by her neighbours, she had the opportunity to become a member and take lessons at the Harlem Cosmopolitan Tennis Club, a club for African American players.

 In 1941, Gibson started to play in the American Tennis Association (ATA), the African American equivalent to the USLTA.
-With famous boxer Sugar Ray Robinson’s financial help, Gibson captured junior national championships and in 1947 won the first of ten straight ATA national women’s titles.
+With famous boxer Sugar Ray Robinson’s financial help, Gibson captured junior national championships and in 1947 won the first of 10 straight ATA national women’s titles.
 Her strength, speed and fluidity allowed her to dominate the court.

 Her successes were noticed by well-known coaches Walter Johnson and Hubert A. Eaton.
 With their help she managed to enter bigger tennis events, but the USLTA tournaments remained closed to her and other African Americans.
 The USLTA officially didn’t authorize racial segregation in tennis events, but many of its tournaments were actually held in all-white country clubs.
 Eventually Gibson’s immense talents helped her gain recognition and she forged a foothold in this world in 1949, becoming the first black woman to compete the USTA’s National Indoor Championships, where she reached the quarter-finals.

-But it was not before 1950 that she could participate in the most important tournament held by the USTA, the National Championships in Forest Hills (the precursor to the US Open).
+But it was not until 1950 that she could participate in the most important tournament held by the USTA, the National Championships in Forest Hills (the precursor to the US Open).
 After she had been denied access to the draw several years in a row, it took the intense lobbying of former champion Alice Marble to force the organization to let Althea Gibson compete.
 In a letter to the American Tennis Magazine, Marble wrote:

 “If tennis is a game for ladies and gentlemen, it’s also time we acted a little more like gentle-people and less like sanctimonious hypocrites….
 If Althea Gibson represents a challenge to the present crop of women players, it’s only fair that they should meet that challenge on the courts.”